pks-97/SASCW-ROS/README.md

   <img width="300" height="300" src="https://github.com/pks-97/SASCW-ROS/blob/main/catkin_scw/path.jpeg">
 </p>

+##Note
-**Note: For getting a good odometry estimate from fovis it is recommended to add objects in the environment and give a small velocity to the robot**
+**For getting a good odometry estimate from fovis it is recommended to add objects in the environment and give a small velocity to the robot**